sumaiyasarker/BANGLADESHI_TAKA_YOLO/README.md

 * `data.yaml`: Configuration file defining class names and directory paths.
 * `samples/`: (Recommended) Folder containing images with detected bounding boxes.

+## 🚀 How to Use
+1. Clone this repository.
+2. Install dependencies: `pip install ultralytics roboflow`
+3. Run the `YOLOv26.ipynb` notebook in Google Colab or a local Jupyter environment.
+4. Use the `best.pt` file for real-time inference on new Taka note images.

 ## 📈 Evaluation Results
 The model shows strong performance in distinguishing between similar-colored notes (e.g., 10 and 100 Taka) by focusing on specific textural features and numerical annotations on the currency.